Generic Name: topiramate (toe PYRE a mate)

 Taking this medicine with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking Topamax with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Topamax, especially:

 other seizure medicines--carbamazepine, divalproex sodium, phenytoin, valproic acid, or zonisamide.

 This list is not complete.
 Other drugs may interact with topiramate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Topamax resources
+More about Topamax (topiramate)